 Collective Memory, East Asia, Journalism, Mass Media, Newspapers, The Asia-Pacific War

 Copyright 2010 Choong Hee Han

 Han, Choong Hee.
-"The politics of memory in journalistic representations of human rights abuses during the Asia-Pacific War: discursive constructions of controversial "sites of memory" in three East Asian newspapers." dissertation, University of Iowa, 2010.
+"The politics of memory in journalistic representations of human rights abuses during the Asia-Pacific War: discursive constructions of controversial "sites of memory" in three East Asian newspapers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.